redwoodjs/learn.redwoodjs.com/README.md

 ```
 yarn install

-yarn start
+yarn start  # defaults to serving English locale
 ```

-- Only one locale can be servered in development at a time, so start yarn with the locale you want to test
+- **NOTE** Only one locale can be served in development at a time, so start yarn with the locale you want to test

 ```
 yarn start --locale fr
 ```

+P.S., the language switcher doesn't really work in development.
 No worries, things work better once the site is built and served.
 Try this and the locale switcher suddenly works:

 ```
 yarn build